Institute for Research on Public Policy

-The institute's current research agenda is focused on five issues: Canadian federalism, the social safety net for working-age adults, unlocking demand for Canadian innovation, skills development and adult learning, and the challenges of an aging population.
+The institute's current research agenda focuses on several issues including Canadian federalism and intergovernmental affairs, affordability, income support, industrial policy, skills and training, and community transformations.

 The IRPP was created as a result of a commitment the government of Prime Minister Pierre Elliot Trudeau made in a Speech from the Throne in 1968 to establish an "independent and autonomous" institute for public policy research, whose work would be "available to all governments.

 The IRPP is financed by an endowment fund, to which federal and provincial governments and the private sector contributed in the early 1970s.
 The Institute is a registered charity under the Income Tax Act, and is incorporated under Part II of the Canada Corporations Act.

-Anne McLellan is the current Chair of the Board of Directors and Jennifer Ditchburn is the current President and CEO.
+Elizabeth Roscoe is the current Chair of the Board of Directors and Jennifer Ditchburn is the current President and CEO.

 Purpose and mission

 The IRPP's stated mission is to "improve public policy in Canada by generating research, providing insight and informing debate on current and emerging policy issues facing Canadians and their governments."

 Although Prime Minister Trudeau's original proposal for the institute was as a resource to be drawn on by the federal and provincial governments, Ronald S. Ritchie – who accepted an invitation from the federal government to prepare a study on the concept – broadened this scope in a commissioned report published in 1969.
 Ritchie proposed that the IRPP should provide research and analysis "designed to improve the basis for informed choice and decisions by the public of Canada and its leaders on questions of public policy," and specified that "its intended audience should rather be opinion leaders, public servants and political leaders," and not only "academics."

 The research agenda defined by its second president, Michael Kirby, aimed to conduct research "where existing policies were inadequate, where the need for change was recognized and where other institutions could not satisfy the need."

 The IRPP's research is sometimes released with a direct aim of influencing policy-makers.
 For example, a September 2000 report titled Recommendations to First Ministers was issued a few days before the First Ministers' Meeting that year.
 This report was the product of an eight-person task force of expert practitioners and academics convened by the IRPP to advise on health care policy.